BRC20 Pinning Attack: Introduction

-We discovered that the seemingly “bundled” transactions sent from users’ wallets are not actually bundled.
-The two transactions are created and sent independently, with a short time period that makes them appear as a single bundled transaction.
-Our attack exploits this gap by pinning \textit{\textbf{Tx2}} in the mempool, delaying the final token transfer to the recipient.
+We discovered that the “bundled” transactions sent from users’ wallets are not actually bundled.
+The two transactions are created and sent independently, with an imperceptibly short delay that makes them appear as a single bundled transaction.
+Our attack exploits this gap by pinning \textit{\textbf{Tx2}} in the mempool, delaying the token transfer to the recipient.